MicroEJ/docs/VEEPortingGuide/uiPortSimulation.rst

 Build
 =====

-Once the Front Panel project is created or modified, it must be built again to be included in the VEE Port.
-The Front Panel project is built simultaneously with the VEE Port; see :ref:`platform_build`.
+Once the Front Panel project is created or modified, the VEE Port must be built again as the front panel is built simultaneously with the VEE Port; see :ref:`platform_build`.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free